Velmurugan256/neuroforge1/COGNITO_BEARER_TOKEN_INTEGRATION.md

 ## 🎉 **Integration Complete:**

-Your NeuroForge application now automatically includes the authenticated user's Cognito access token in every API call, providing proper authentication and authorization for all backend operations!
+Your NeuroCore application now automatically includes the authenticated user's Cognito access token in every API call, providing proper authentication and authorization for all backend operations!

 ## 🔧 **Testing:**